 Worldflight Perth consists of two fixed based flight simulators, a 737-800 owned by Gwyn Perrett of Aerosim Solutions and a 747-400 owned by cockpit builder and enthusiast Greg Hateley.
 Two separate crews man the simulators during the event in the first week of November each year.

-Worldflight 2015 took us 35,038 nm over 45 legs in a westerly direction from Sydney to Sydney.
+Worldflight 2016 took us 35,038 nm over 45 legs in an easterly direction from Sydney, around the globe and back to Sydney.
 Hundreds of online enthusiasts joined the 10 official crews flying 24/7 along with hundreds of online Air Traffic Controllers shunting us in and out of airports.

-Although it was tons of fun the real heroes are of course the Royal Flying Doctor Service and as you know all the funds raised by the Australian crews goes to these real world flyers and the total so far raised for this year is $33,923.30 AUD with the Perth team’s contribution $8,952.30.
+Although it was tons of fun the real heroes are of course the Royal Flying Doctor Service and as you know all the funds raised by the Australian crews goes to these real world flyers and the total so far raised for this year is $28,672.86 with the Perth team’s contribution $7,213.00.
 Not a bad achievement for our two simulators and 18 crew members.

 WorldFlight is a virtual round the world flight for charity held in the first week of November each year.
 Since its inception in 2000 Australian crews have raised over $200,000 for The Australian Royal Flying Doctor Service.
 These funds have been directed to specific projects at the RFDS including Fly Around Clinics, Avionics and Navigation Equipment for their Pilatus PC12 aircraft.

 Each year more and more Fixed Based Simulators join in the round the world flight, each of them raising money for their own elected charity.
 Since WorldFlight started in 2000 we have had cockpit simulators from Ireland, Scotland, England, Germany, Austria, Canada and the USA accompany the Australian teams on the fundraising flights.